 - 175 ml thick coconut milk

-- Heat the oil in the pressure cooker on medium-low heat then add the onions and salt.
+- Heat the oil in the pressure cooker on medium-low heat then add the onions and sprinkle with the salt.
 Stir and cook for ten minutes or until the onions are lightly coloured.

-- Add celery, carrot and apple, stir to combine, then fry, stirring often for three minutes until vegetables start to soften.
+- Add celery, carrot and apple, stir to combine, then fry, stirring often for five minutes until vegetables start to soften.

 - Add the lentils, tomatoes and jaggery then mix well.